Jayman2000/jasons-nixos-config/README.md

 	- `nixos-swap` for the swap partition.
 	- `nixos-hdd` for the data partition on the hard drive.

-## Post-installation
+### 4. Deploy this config

 1. Get a copy of this repo on the machine.
-2. Make sure that the config for the machine that you’re deploying uses the correct version of Home Manager.
-If you’re installing NixOS 22.05, then you should use Home Manager 22.05.
-If you’re installing NixOS 22.11, then you should use Home Manager 22.11. etc. Check in one of the following files for a line that looks like `./home-manager/<version>.nix`:
-	- `./deployment/jason-desktop-linux.nix` (for Jason-Desktop-Linux),
-	- `./deployment/jason-laptop-linux.nix` (for Jason-Laptop-Linux),
-	- `./deployment/graphical-test-vm.nix` (for Graphical-Test-VM), or
-	- `./deployment/jasonyundt.website-common.nix` (for `jasonyundt.website`
-	or `jasonyundt.website.home.arpa`).
-3. In `configuration.nix`, one of the system specific configs:
+2. In `configuration.nix`, one of the system specific configs:
 	- `./deployment/jason-desktop-linux.nix`,
 	- `./deployment/jason-laptop-linux.nix`,
 	- `./deployment/graphical-test-vm.nix`,
 	- `./deployment/jasonyundt.website.nix` or
 	- `./deployment/jasonyundt.website.home.arpa.nix`
-4. Run `./deploy.sh`.
+3. Run `./deploy.sh`.
-5. Reboot.
+4. Reboot.
-6. Log in as root and set jayman’s password.
+5. Log in as root and set jayman’s password.

-### Instructions specific to Jason’s Web Site
+#### Instructions specific to Jason’s Web Site

 These post-installation steps should only be done on `jasonyundt.website` or `jasonyundt.website.home.arpa`.